Marmalade-NG/marmalade-ng-bridge/doc/source/adapters.rst

 Helper
 ^^^^^^
 To bridge tokens from a Marmalade V1 ledger, a helper (gateway) module must be used.

+Only the direction "Generic -> NG" is supported

 The reason is that the poly-fungible-v2 interface standardized in **KIP-0013** doesn't expose the ``burn`` function.